tamazs/cds25-tutorial-auth/tutorials/00_authentication.md

 There are several ways a system can authenticate users.
 These are divided into 3 categories.

-- Knowledge: Something the user knows.
+- **Knowledge:** Something the user knows.
 Examples:
   - Password
   - Passphrase
   - Personal identification number (PIN)
   - Security question
-- Ownership: Something the user has.
+- **Ownership:** Something the user has.
 Examples:
   - ID card
   - Security token
   - Cell phone.
 Proof via:
     - SMS
     - Authenticator app
-- Inherence: Something the user is or does.
+- **Inherence:** Something the user is or does.
 Examples:
   - Fingerprint
   - Face
   - Voice

-When factors from more than one of these categories are combined it's called multifactor authentication (MFA) and provides stronger guarantees about the users' authenticity than just one factor alone.
+When factors are combined it's called multifactor authentication (MFA) and provides stronger guarantees about the users' authenticity than just one factor alone.
+Preferably combining from multiple categories, such as password (knowledge) and authenticator app (ownership).

 Not all means of authentication give equal guarantees.
 Some a stronger than others.
-Here are examples of factors that can be weak on some situations.
+Here are examples of factors that can be weak in some situations.

 Security questions was once common to use for password reset.
 Examples are, "your moms maiden name", "name of first pet", "street you grew up on" etc.
-Questions like these are a fairly weak form of authentication as the answer can often be found on social networks.
+Questions like these are a fairly weak form of authentication, since the answer can often be found on social media.

 SMS code are also sometimes used for authentication.
 It should never be used as a single factor of authentication due to